baldurk/renderdoc/README.md

 There are [binary releases](https://renderdoc.org/builds) available, built from the release targets.
 If you just want to use the program and you ended up here, this is what you want :).

 It's recommended that if you're new you start with the stable builds.
-Beta builds are available for those who want more regular updates with the latest features and fixes, but might run into some bugs as well.
-Nightly builds are available every day from master branch here if you need it.
+Nightly builds are available every day from master branch here if you need it, but correspondingly may be less stable.

 Documentation
 --------------

+The text documentation is available [online for the latest stable version](https://renderdoc.org/docs/), as well as in renderdoc.chm in any build.
+It's built from [restructured text with sphinx](docs).

 As mentioned above there are some [youtube videos](http://www.youtube.com/user/baldurkarlsson/) showing the use of some basic features and an introduction/overview.